 What advice would you give to someone hoping to improve their directing skills?

 Kelley: As with any skill, experience is the best teacher!
 To improve VO directing skills, I suggest sitting in on voiceover recording sessions.
 How?
 Observe directed sessions in your agency or ask to sit in with a mentor.
 Another way to experience a VO session would be to ask a local audio recording studio if you could observe a session.

 Tell us what the traits of a great session director?
 Do you have any tips for inspiring great voice actor performances?

 Kelley: My favorite directors are those who know exactly what they want to hear but keep an open mind if there's time left to play.
 Since we've reached their target read quickly, they encourage playing with the read in the session time we have left.
 In many instances, the director hears something he/she didn't expect and will use one of those later "just for fun" reads.

 Whether you are new to the voice over business or you are a veteran voice over director, insights from the voice actor’s side of the microphone are invaluable.
 Preparation before and guidance during a voice over session are vital to bringing out the best performance from voice talent.
 Working with session masters like Kelley and Debbie also ensures that your session will be a client-pleasing success.

-VOPlanet chooses only top voice over session pros for our voice over team.
+VOPlanet offers free voice over casting to vetted, professional voice actors.
 The next time you have a voice over project that requires a VO session master, post it on VOPlanet.com.
 Casting is free and our voices are the best in the business.